Loading lesson…

 The big idea: your golden set is your definition of what the product is.
 Curate it like it is the spec — because it is.

-What is the core idea behind "Golden-Dataset Curation"?
+What is the main idea of "Golden-Dataset Curation"?